Semenya slams 'cowards' leading African athletics

-Semenya slams 'cowards' leading African athletics over DSD stance
+Caster Semenya brands African athletics leaders 'cowards' over DSD stance

 Last updated on .From the section Sport Africa

-Two-time Olympic and three-time world champion Caster Semenya has branded leaders in African athletics as "cowards" for failing to stand up and fight for female athletes who are facing eligibility issues.
+Two-time Olympic and three-time world champion Caster Semenya has branded leaders in African athletics "cowards" for failing to stand up and fight for female athletes who are facing eligibility issues.

 The 31-year-old is barred from competing in her preferred 800m race by World Athletics' differences of sexual development (DSD) rules introduced in 2019.